 AAA Editor Notes

-Denver Art Museum is at the s. end of Civic Center on 14th Avenue Pkwy., 1 blk. w. of Broadway.
-More than 1 million faceted glass tiles cover the 24-sided North Building, designed by Gio Ponti.
+Denver Art Museum is at the s. end of Civic Center, on 14th Avenue Parkway, 1 blk. w. of Broadway.
+The entrance is located between 12th and 13th avenues.
+More than 1 million faceted glass tiles cover the 24-sided Martin Building, which was designed by Gio Ponti.
+Currently undergoing a major renovation, it will reopen in 2021.
 The Frederic C. Hamilton Building, designed by Daniel Libeskind, is clad in titanium and resembles the jagged peaks of the nearby Rocky Mountains.
-A glass-enclosed bridge stretching across 13th Avenue connects the buildings.

 Guided tours are available.
 Food is available.